-However, the reason this grill costs so little is it’s a tabletop model.
-This offers several benefits, such as portability, easy storage and quick cleaning.
-The tradeoff is that you can't cook much on its 162-square-inch stainless steel grate.
+The main issue you'll have here is the size; you can't cook much on its 162-square-inch stainless steel grate.
 It was only enough space to cook three hamburger patties at a time.
-This is fine if you’re barbecuing for a small family, or just a few friends, but won’t suffice if you have a larger get-together.
+This is fine if you’re barbecuing for a small family or just a few friends but won’t suffice if you have a larger get-together.

-If you’re going to drop $400 on a portable grill, you’ll want it to last for a long time.
-But the warranty period doesn’t bode well for that.
-You only get one year of protection for both the burner and other parts.
-For a model at this price point, we would expect to get at least a three, and ideally five years of coverage.
+If you are considering dropping $400 on a new portable grill, you’ll want it to last for a long time... but the warranty period doesn’t bode well for that.
+You only get one year of protection for both the burner and other parts; for a model at this price point, we would expect to get at least three, and ideally five years of coverage.